Policy on Policy

 Academic policy.
 Academic policies are those policies that impact academic programs and services to students and facilitate the academic and professional life of the faculty.
 Academic policies which come forward from the campus, 1) affect faculty and staff, 2) have academic implications and 3) require approval by the Provost – Chief Learning Officer before implementation.
 These policies are located in the Faculty Guide.
 Academic policy does not apply to content in the Faculty Guide that is not academic affairs policy but included in the guide as a resource (e.g. University policy, organizational structure, university services or external relations).

 Policy Director.
-The Policy Director is a member of the Office of Legal Affairs and Risk Management and is responsible for overseeing the procedures for approved policies as outlined below.
+The Policy Director is a member of the Office of General Counsel and is responsible for overseeing the procedures for approved policies as outlined below.

 Policy Library.
 The Policy Library is the online electronic repository for all University policies.